Affiliate links on Android Authority may earn us a commission. Learn more.

 That’s it for our list of Google Pixel Watch alternatives.
 We’re only just scratching the surface of what’s available.
 If you’re looking for a left-field pick or something that fits your niche, browse the honorable mentions below.

-- Samsung Galaxy Watch 5 Pro: Samsung’s premier smartwatch brings a titanium body, a massive battery that’s good for three days, and some nifty features trail runners and cyclists will love.
+- Samsung Galaxy Watch 5 Pro ($449.99 at Amazon): Samsung’s premier smartwatch brings a titanium body, a massive battery that’s good for three days, and some nifty features trail runners and cyclists will love.
 The only downside?
 It’s pricey.

-- Apple Watch Ultra: Speaking of pricey, Apple’s range-topping smartwatch blows the Pixel Watch’s feature list out of the water.
+- Apple Watch Ultra ($799 at Amazon): Speaking of pricey, Apple’s range-topping smartwatch blows the Pixel Watch’s feature list out of the water.
 Literally.
 This watch includes a depth sensor for divers, and a programmable action button to go with its upgraded battery and massive 49mm face.

-- Garmin Forerunner 255: If you’re looking for a watch chiefly for running, look no further.
+- Garmin Forerunner 255 ($349.99 at Amazon): If you’re looking for a watch chiefly for running, look no further.
 The Forerunner 255 improves on Garmin’s already excellent running watch formula, packing in NFC for payments on the go and upgraded sensors.
+The Forerunner 265 is now available with a brighter OLED display, but it’s much pricier than the Pixel Watch.

-- Fossil Gen 6: Another pure Wear OS watch worth mentioning.
-We don’t think the Gen 6 is quite worth its $299 asking price, but that value proposition should change once it receives its long-awaited Wear OS upgrade.
+- Fossil Gen 6 ($179.99 at Amazon): Another pure Wear OS watch worth mentioning.
+We don’t think the Gen 6 is quite worth its $299 asking price if you’re looking for a capable fitness watch, but that value proposition is more enticing now that it has received its long-awaited Wear OS upgrade.

-- Withings ScanWatch: Our long-time favorite hybrid watch packs medical-grade ECG and blood oxygen monitoring tech, a classic analog watch aesthetic, and a price that won’t make your eyes water.
+- Withings ScanWatch ($299.99 at Amazon): Our long-time favorite hybrid watch packs medical-grade ECG and blood oxygen monitoring tech, a classic analog watch aesthetic, and a price that won’t make your eyes water.

-- Fitbit Inspire 3: Fitbit’s latest budget tracker rights the wrongs of its predecessor with a bright, colorful screen and useful fitness tracking suite.
+- Fitbit Inspire 3 ($99.95 at Amazon): Fitbit’s latest budget tracker rights the wrongs of its predecessor with a bright, colorful screen and useful fitness tracking suite.

 Top Google Pixel Watch questions and answers